Kleadron/ComputerCraft-Legacy/README.md

 # ComputerCraft-Legacy
-A reverse engineering of ComputerCraft 1.21 for Legacy Minecraft.
+A reverse engineering and backport of ComputerCraft 1.21 for Legacy Minecraft.

 ## Current Status
 Computers are now able to interact correctly with redstone, redpower red alloy wires and bundled cables!